AlirezaSabounchi/AlirezaSabounchi/README.md

-# 👋 Hello, I'm Alireza Sabounchi
+# 👋 Hello, I'm Ali Reza Sabounchi

 I'm a graduate student at Sharif University of Technology, currently specializing in [bioinformatics](https://en.wikipedia.org/wiki/Bioinformatics).
 My academic journey began with a bachelor's in [survey engineering](https://en.wikipedia.org/wiki/Surveying); however, my passion for coding, biology, and chemistry inspired me to change course and pursue a field that perfectly blends these interests.